Frequently Asked Questions

 With all the right information at hand, the application process should take no longer than 20 minutes.

-How many companies apply to the program each year?
+How many companies typically apply to the program?

 Each year, Deloitte receives hundreds of nominations.

-What is the North American Technology Fast 500™ program?
+What is Deloitte’s role in the Technology Fast 50?

 What benefits do companies get from this ranking?

-Awards are presented during a national invitation-only event taking place in Toronto in November.
+Awards are presented during a national invitation-only event in November.

 Yes, they do.
 Awards are provided to all winners.

-A national press release is sent out across Canada Newswire and to all national and business media announcing the winners and the rankings.
+A national press release is distributed through Canada Newswire and to all national and business media announcing the winners and the rankings.
 In previous years, this press release has generated considerable media coverage.

 This information is strictly embargoed until Deloitte makes the official announcement.